galaxyproject/training-material/topics/imaging/tutorials/object-tracking-using-cell-profiler/tutorial.md

 questions:
 - How to segment and track objects in fluorescence time-lapse microscopy images?
 objectives:
-- How to segment fluorescent objects using CellProfiler in Galaxy
+- Segment fluorescent objects using CellProfiler in Galaxy
-- How to track objects over multiple frames using CellProfiler in Galaxy
+- Track objects over multiple frames using CellProfiler in Galaxy
 time_estimation: 1H
 key_points:
 - CellProfiler in Galaxy can be used to track objects in time-lapse microscopy images